The first month of the second quarter signifies a substantial relief from rainfall in

 UV index

-In April, the average daily maximum UV index is 11.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the ordinary person.
+The average daily maximum UV index in April is 11.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV rays for ordinary individuals.

-Note: The maximum daily UV index, 11 in April, converts into the following recommendations:
+Note: A maximum high daily UV index of 11 during April translates into the following directions:

-Utilize every vital safety procedure.
-Individuals with light skin may endure burns in less than 5 minutes.
+Ensure every key safety measure.
+People with light skin might sustain burns in fewer than 5 minutes.
 Stay in the shade and avoid direct Sun exposure from 10 a.m. to 4 p.m., a time when UV radiation is at its strongest, and remember that parasols or canopies do not offer full protection.
-Using UVA and UVB-protective sunglasses and sun-protective clothing is effective against UV radiation.
-Following every swim or outdoor workout, a sunscreen with an SPF of not less than 30 should be liberally applied and re-applied frequently, even on overcast days.
+Select sunglasses that boast both UVA and UVB protection to limit the adverse effects of the sun on the eyes.
+After a swim or an outdoor workout, generously apply and reapply a broad-spectrum SPF 30+ sunscreen.